agoering/spice-pinball/docs/timedloopedevent.md

 Triggering a timed sequence on the same ```Pb_timedevent``` object will pause the loop to let the new sequence complete, then resume the loop.
-This can be useful if your pinball needs to have one kind of LED blink pattern always going on, and change briefly to another kind when something special happens.
+This can be useful if your pinball game needs to have one kind of LED blink pattern always going on, and change briefly to another kind when something special happens.